bakate/pic-sum/README.md

 # pic-sum

-## A react web app with hooks and only hooks to handle the state
+## A React web app with only the use of hooks (useState, useEffect, useContext and useRef) to handle different states